flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 - The sampling rate can be up to **44.1 kHz**, but using the top rate will steal lots of CPU cycles.
 - There's no strict limit on the number of channels, it all depends on how much the RSP is capable of mixing (often around 16-24 channels if processing ADPCM or ~100 if PCM).
-- Memory is another concern, while competitors relied on larger mediums (i.e. CD-ROM) and dedicated audio memory, Nintendo 64 cartridges hold much less data (let alone music data) and have to share main memory with other components.
+- Memory is another concern, while competitors relied on larger media (i.e. CD-ROM) and dedicated audio memory, Nintendo 64 cartridges hold much less data (let alone music data) and have to share main memory with other components.

 For those reasons, players may notice that N64 ports contain lesser-quality music or repeated scores.
 Although, a common workaround is to implement a music sequencer that 'constructs' samples at runtime using a pre-populated set of sounds (similar to MIDI music).